thojor79/bacillus_c64/README.md

 * special boni like invulnerability and 1-up
 * dying animation
 * enemies leaving screen stay alive and can return
+* cheat in main menu to select level

 Planned:
 * Outtro